Ceratech/withings-scala/README.md

 ### Client only

 Construct a `WithingsClient` using it's companion object.
-Provide the API key and secret an your callback URL for the authorization step.
+Provide the API key and secret.

 To run authorize: